Some rejoicing news for a change in these times

 lonely as about one hundred of the newly acquired pieces will also be on display,

 giving the visitor an idea of the luxury the Roman elite enjoyed at their homes.
-Most of the pieces are rare objects, including glass (the oldest
+Most pieces are rare objects, including glass (the oldest

 an earlier Greek bronze that seems to point towards Polycleitus, a sculptor from the 5th century BC.
 The